John Huston: Personal life

 To producer George Stevens Jr., Huston symbolized "intellect, charm and physical grace" within the film industry.
 He adds, "He was the most charismatic of the directors I knew, speaking with a soothing, melodic voice that was often mimicked, but was unique to him."
 Actor Richard Burton, whom Huston directed in The Night of the Iguana, opined in his diaries that "Huston is a simpleton.
 But believes himself to be a genius.
 And a self aggrandizing liar."
 Huston loved the outdoors, especially hunting while living in Ireland.
 Among his life's adventures before becoming a Hollywood filmmaker, he had been an amateur boxer, reporter, short-story writer, portrait artist in Paris, a cavalry rider in Mexico, and a documentary filmmaker during World War II.
 Besides sports and adventure, he enjoyed hard liquor and relationships with women.
 Stevens describes him as someone who "lived life to its fullest".
 Barson even suggests that Huston's "flamboyant life" as a rebel would possibly make for "an even more engaging tale than most of his movies".

 1933 car accident

-While driving on Sunset Boulevard on September 25, 1933, Huston struck and killed a pedestrian, a Brazilian dancer named Tosca Roulien, wife of Raul Roulien.
+While driving on Sunset Boulevard on September 25, 1933, Huston struck and killed a pedestrian, a Brazilian dancer named Tosca Roulien, wife of Brazilian actor and film director Raul Roulien.
 The resulting media frenzy forced Huston to retreat temporarily from public performance and instead work as a screenwriter.
 A subsequent inquest absolved Huston of any blame for the accident.

 About six months prior to this accident, while driving drunk, Huston crashed into a parked car injuring his passenger and his partner at the time, actress Zita Johann.
 Johann suffered head trauma as she was thrown through the windshield.
 Huston was charged with driving while intoxicated.